ryanwelcher/wordpress-slot-fill-system/src/slots/README.md

 ```

 ### SlotFillProvider ##
 This component is the glue that connects Fills with their associated Slot.
-Both the Slot and Fill components must be wrapped by this compoement.
+Both the Slot and Fill components must be wrapped by this component.
 #### Props: ####
 None

-### Example ###
+### Basic Slot Fill System Example ###
+* Root of the application renders a SlotFillProvider.
+* A named Slot is rendered in the app.
+* A Fill with the same name will occupy the Slot, even if rendered elsewhere.
 ```js
 <SlotFillProvider>
     <Slot